zonemaster/zonemaster-backend/docs/API.md

 If no method is specified or an invalid method is specified, an error with code `-32601` is reported.

+If no `params` object is specified when it is required, or the `params` object for the specified method is invalid, an error with code `-32602` is reported.
+For more information on the validation error data format see [Validation error data].

 All error states that occur after the RPC method has been identified are reported as internal errors with code `-32603`.